duttaANI/Udacity_CVND/Graph_SLAM/README.md

 4. Another important point to note is that input weights are directly proportional to the confidence in senor data.

-5. Finally to generate map and localice robot perform the opertion:
+5. Finally to generate map and localice robot perform the opertion: mu = (omega inverse)*xi (matrix multiplication)

 <p align="center">
   <img src="./images/solution.png" width=30% height=30% />
 </p>

+6. Here mu is the matrix containing best possible predictions for robot poses and landmarks.